+In the following pages, we provide you with an in-depth update on open source usage trends and security practices.
 We continue to draw from public and proprietary data sources to illustrate a host of issues with effective supply chain management.
-We'll look at:
+We'll look at the following:

 - Ongoing growth of the software supply chain, as well as persistent security concerns

 - The advantages of using well-maintained open source packages

 - Open source consumption and trends in upgrade urgency of components